-The following is a collection of trivia and personal theories about Baroque that are either too short or too subjective to be made into full analysis articles.
+The following is a collection of trivia and personal theories about Baroque that are too fringe or insubstantial to be made into full analysis articles.

 The Horned Woman and the Mind Reading Thing